HarshGuptaJonty/g-event-fuel-flow/README.md

 - Staff Assignment: It links the transaction to the correct Delivery Person automatically.

-- Product Resolution: It maps "14KG" to the correct inventory SKU.
+- Product Resolution: It maps "15KG LPG" to the correct inventory SKU.

 3. 📊 **Business Intelligence & Tracking**